sindelio/node-school-workshoppers/README.md

 The **elective** workshoppers studied were:

 - learnyoubash (BASH command interpreter)
+- promise-it-wont-hurt (Promises in JavaScript)
+- expressworks (coming soon!)
+(Express framework for Node.js)
 - learnyoureact (coming soon!)
 (React framework used for server side rendering in Node.js)
-- expressworks (coming soon!)
-(Express framework for Node.js)

 ### Note
 Among my solutions for the workshoppers there are some of the official solutions because they were much better than mine at the time.
 Also, the git-it and the how-to-npm workshoppers are done in a GUI (Graphical User Interface), so there's no code for those.
 I took screenshots of their completed state as proof of finishing them.